Canon 1100D vs Panasonic LX15

 Body comparison: Canon 1100D vs Panasonic LX15

 The side-by-side display below illustrates the physical size and weight of the Canon 1100D and the Panasonic LX15.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1100D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is considerably smaller (51 percent) than the Canon 1100D.
 In this context, it is worth noting that neither the 1100D nor the LX15 are weather-sealed.